 3. Tap Enable Restrictions.

-4. Enter a passcode (you'll need it to disable them later).
+4. Enter a passcode (you'll need it to disable the restrictions later).

 5. Toggle on or off the apps you want to remain accessible, such as Safari or Camera.
 And toggle on or off the ability to install or delete apps.
 In particular, you'll want to toggle off In-App Purchases.

 7. Tap back to Restrictions and tap Movies.
-From here you can set one ratings are acceptable for your child to watch.
+From here you can set which ratings are acceptable for your child to watch.

 8. Tap back to Restrictions and tap TV Shows.
 Select at what level of maturity your child must be to watch specific TV shows.

 9. Tap back to Restrictions and tap Books.
 Then toggle off Explicit Sexual Content.

 10. Prevent Siri from using explicit language by tapping back to Restrictions > Siri and then toggling off Explicit Language.
 You can also stop Siri from searching the Web.

 11. Tap back to Restrictions > Apps and select the appropriate age range for the apps your child can download.

 12. Limit your child's access to adult online content, or only allow a handful of sites to work by tapping back to Restrictions > Websites and selecting the right option.

 13. Stop your child from adding friends to games in Game Center by flipping the Adding Friends toggle switch at the bottom of the page to Off.